Godhart/editorconfig-formater/README.md

 # Unifile

-A python script to unify your files indents, encoding, line endings according to specified rules or editorconfig file
+A python script to unify your files indents, encoding, line endings according to editorconfig file and/or specified via CLI rules.

 # Prerequisites